russellchiu/teamcrypto-security/README.md

   - origkeys, origkeys128, cases-keys.mem, cases-keys128.mem: input/output cases for testbench

 ### Current Issues
-The testbench for KSA does not seem to
+The testbench for KSA does not seem to read in the cases file correctly and many ports are unstable in testing.
+We will need to look into the port sizes in the KSA algorithm from the original python.

 ## Update notes